-- β-blockers reduce morbidity and mortality in patients with HFrEF. - They should be used in all stable patients with HF and a reduced left ventricular EF in the absence of contraindications or a clear history of β-blocker intolerance. - Patients should receive a β-blocker when their symptoms are mild or well-controlled with diuretic and ACE inhibitor therapy. early: ACEI and diuretic later: beta blocker - They are also recommended for asymptomatic patients with a reduced left ventricular EF to decrease the risk of progression to HF.
+- β-blockers reduce morbidity and mortality in patients with HFrEF. - They should be used in all stable patients with HF and a reduced left ventricular EF in the absence of contraindications or a clear history of β-blocker intolerance. - Patients should receive a β-blocker when their symptoms are mild or well-controlled with diuretic and ACE inhibitor therapy. - They are also recommended for asymptomatic patients with a reduced left ventricular EF to decrease the risk of progression to HF.

-- Three β-blockers have been shown to significantly reduce mortality compared with evidence based beta blockers: placebo: carvedilol, metoprolol succinate (CR/XL), and bisoprolol. - They have been shown to decrease ventricular mass, improve the sphericity of the ventricle, and reduce systolic and diastolic volumes. - These effects are collectively called reverse remodeling, which means return of the heart toward more normal size, shape, and function.
+- Three β-blockers have been shown to significantly reduce mortality compared with placebo: carvedilol, metoprolol succinate (CR/XL), and bisoprolol. - They have been shown to decrease ventricular mass, improve the sphericity of the ventricle, and reduce systolic and diastolic volumes. - These effects are collectively called reverse remodeling, which means return of the heart toward more normal size, shape, and function.